This easy lemon curd recipe is the perfect proof that homemade beats store bought every time!

 Fill your saucepan with boiling water and place on a low heat.

 Whisk eggs in your heat-proof glass bowl.
 Add sugar, lemon juice, lemon zest and butter.

 Place over the saucepan, making sure the bottom isn’t touching the water.
 Whisk until the mixture has thickened.
 Remove from the heat and, using a jam funnel, pour into sterilised glass jars.

-You can enjoy lemon curd with a variety of wonderful desserts.
-My top tip?
-Use it as the filling for my delicious no bake lemon cheesecake!
+You can enjoy lemon curd with a variety of beautiful desserts.
+My top tip is to use it as-bake the filling for my delicious no lemon cheesecake!

 Other ideas are a lemon meringue pie, lemon cupcakes or simply serve with yoghurt or ice cream.

 - Adjust the sugar to your taste to make it more or less sweet

 - Add an extra egg yolk to make it thicker and more velvety